Pension transfers in Dubai and the UAE. All you need to know.

 If the value of your pension assets is in a defined benefit scheme (final salary) is valued at more than £30,000, the Government rules require your pension provider to ensure that you have taken regulated financial advice before allowing the transfer to proceed.

-This regulated advice must come from a pension transfer specialist, who has the requisite permissions to be able to give advice in this complex area.
+This regulated advice must come from a Pensions Specialist, who has the requisite permissions to be able to give advice in this complex area.

-A pension transfer specialist must follow the FCA’s training and competence rules, have the appropriate pension transfer specialist qualification and, with that, the permission to perform the function.
+A Pensions Specialist must follow the FCA’s training and competence rules, have the appropriate Pensions Specialist qualification and, with that, the permission to perform the function.

 There are over 4,000 financial advisers in the UAE and only a very small proportion have the right qualifications to give advice in this area – so it is imperative to check.